This Thunderbird add-on searches address book(s) for pairs of matching contact entries.

 Any remaining pairs of matching cards

-are as potential duplicates for manual treatment.
+are presented as candidate duplicates for manual treatment.

 Each two cards are shown side-by-side with a comparison of all fields containing data, including any photo.